 Otim Dickens (Northern Regional Coordinator)

 Otim is the Northern Uganda Regional Coordinator for Solidarity Uganda, where he coordinates local activist groups across several tribes and issues.
 He has helped six communities successfully defend themselves from large-scale land grabs and has facilitated trainings on building grassroots power since 2015.
 He has served as regional coordinator for the New Uganda movement for political transition and recently spearheaded the establishment of the National Land Defence League (NLDL), a collective of land protection movements led by mostly rural women from across Uganda.
 Recently he served as strategy advisor to 234 farmers who occupied the UN OHCHR office in Gulu for one month

-Benedict Emuna (accountant) offers the lean and mean bureaucratic skills necessary to keep the wheels of an ever-adapting organization like Solidarity Uganda turning.
+Benedict Emuna (Finance and Administration Coordinator) offers the lean and mean bureaucratic skills necessary to keep the wheels of an ever-adapting organization like Solidarity Uganda turning.
 We don’t know how his training at Aduku College of Commerce made him such a good motorbike driver.
 His commitment to excellence is matched by none of us.